DexH2R: Task-oriented Dexterous Manipulation from Human to Robots

-As shown in Figure~\ref{fig:overview}, our method for transferring human hand actions to robot hand actions consists of two key stages: acquiring primitive actions through retargeting and obtaining residual actions via reinforcement learning.
-In the first stage, we enhance the diversity of human demonstrations by applying data augmentation.
-Then, we derive primitive actions through retargeting optimization based on human hand motion, which provides a dexterous grasping solution at the kinematic level.
-Following this, we employ reinforcement learning to develop a residual policy that fine-tunes these primitive actions, producing the final actions.
-This approach enables the robot to successfully manipulate objects along specified trajectories.
-By integrating human hand demonstrations, object trajectories, and the robot's state, our method effectively transfers human grasping actions to robot hand movements during inference, ensuring successful task execution.
-Overall, our method can output a series of task-accomplished actions by taking in demonstration trajectories from both human hands and objects as well as the current robot state and object state.
+Illustrated in Figure~\ref{fig:overview}, our method that transfers human hand actions to robot hand actions consists of two key stages: acquiring primitive actions through retargeting and obtaining residual actions via reinforcement learning.
+In the first stage, we first enhance the diversity of human demonstrations via data augmentation.
+Then, the primitive actions are derived through retargeting optimization based on human hand motions, which provides a dexterous grasping solution at the kinematic level.
+In the second stage, we employ reinforcement learning to develop a residual policy to polish these primitive actions and produce the final actions.